Parsippany Criminal Sexual Contact Attorney

-Sex Crimes Defense Lawyer with Offices in Morristown, New Jersey
+Sex Crimes Defense Lawyer in Morris County, New Jersey

 If you or a loved one is facing a sex crime charge in New Jersey, do not hesitate to contact the Tormey Law Firm.
-You can call us today at 201-355-5385 or toll-free at 866-949-6948, or you can use our online contact form to schedule a free consultation about your case.
+You can call us today at 908-336-5008 or you can use our online contact form to schedule a free consultation about your case.

 Criminal Sexual Contact Lawyer in Morristown NJ

 The New Jersey statute which governs criminal sexual contact is N.J.S.A.
 2C:14-3.
 The statute provides, in pertinent part: